core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that these same values are used to protect each and every multicast notification sent for the target resource under this group observation.

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

 When canceling a group observation (see {{ssec-server-side-cancellation}}), the phantom cancellation request MUST be secured, by using Group OSCORE.
-In particular, the group mode of Group OSCORE defined in Section 8 of {{I-D.ietf-core-oscore-groupcomm}} MUST be used.
+In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-Like defined in {{ssec-server-side-request-oscore}} for the phantom registration request, the server protects the phantom cancellation request as per Section 8.1 of {{I-D.ietf-core-oscore-groupcomm}}, by using its Sender Context and consuming its current Sender Sequence number in the OSCORE group, from its Sender Context.
-The following, corresponding multicast error response defined in {{ssec-server-side-cancellation}} is also protected with Group OSCORE, as per Section 8.3 of {{I-D.ietf-core-oscore-groupcomm}}.
+Like defined in {{ssec-server-side-request-oscore}} for the phantom registration request, the server protects the phantom cancellation request as per {{Section 8.1 of I-D.ietf-core-oscore-groupcomm}}, by using its Sender Context and consuming its current Sender Sequence number in the OSCORE group, from its Sender Context.
+The following, corresponding multicast error response defined in {{ssec-server-side-cancellation}} is also protected with Group OSCORE, as per {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.

 Note that, differently from the multicast notifications, this multicast error response will be the only one securely paired with the phantom cancellation request.

 ## Client-Side Requirements ## {#sec-client-side-with-security}

 When using Group OSCORE to protect multicast notifications, the client performs as described in {{sec-client-side}}, with the following differences.